 Since Prajakta is a YouTuber, that’s where we landed first.
 One look at it, and it’s clear that she carefully plans all her content.
 Each week, she posts three videos. #Realtalktuesday is a candid vlog. #Sawaalsaturday is a Q&A round with her followers, and on Thursdays, she posts a variety of stuff.

 MostlySane has got the art of content creation down pat.
-That’s apparent from her 4.1M followers on Instagram.
+That’s apparent from Prajakta Koli’s Instagram followers.
 But she also realises the value of taking breaks, and she explicitly shares this with her followers.
 It’s one tip every creator must take from her.
 When the going gets tough, give yourself a little R&R.

 Prajakta does dozens of brand collaborations.
 However, she makes sure that each sponsored piece is true to her persona and voice.
 From Vedantu to Nescafe, she uses the character of Montu to create authentic branded content.